Snapshot Types

 The format of snapshot files is documented here.

-which case the snapshot name is derived from the test name (with an optional
+case the snapshot name is derived from the function name (with an optional

 leading test_